“Leadership and learning are indispensable to each other” John F Kennedy

 - Includes Positive Psychology and strengths-based approaches to leadership and change management

-- Leads to the award of 60 M-level credits from Middlesex University, which can be used towards further Masters level qualifications with Real Group or Middlesex University (subject to accreditation)
+- Can lead to the award of 60 M-level credit points by Middlesex University.
+This course does not result in the award of a Middlesex qualification.
+These credits can be used towards further Masters level qualifications with Real Group or Middlesex University

 - Is based on Real Training’s practice-led learning model, which means you receive the content and theory you need, along with opportunities to make a difference to your setting through putting theory into practice and reflecting on the process

 - Starts with a leadership behaviour assessment, which will help to establish your strengths, and identify behaviours to work on to improve your effectiveness, and

 - Is flexible, with core content delivered online, so you can study at a pace that complements your professional and personal commitments.